Wapsie Valley advances to state final with win over Holy Trinity

 The Warriors and Crusaders had a tight, back-and-forth first set that saw Wapsie Valley come away with a 25-23 win.

-The second set would be pivotal, and it extended past the 25-point mark.
-Each school exchanged leads several times with Wapsie Valley securing a 30-28 win.
+The second set would be the pivotal set in the contest, which extended past the 25-point mark.
+Each school had exchanged leads several times with Wapsie Valley securing a 30-28 win.

 Robinson said winning the second set was a big momentum shift for the Warriors.